 The technical program will be supplemented by an extensive social program including the opening Icebreaker and Exhibitor Reception, Local Colour Night, and the CGS/IAH-CNC Awards Banquet.

 GeoEdmonton 2018 will present a diverse range of keynote speakers and guest presenters as part of the daily program and will include six plenary presentations including the R.M.
 Hardy Keynote Address (CGS), and the Darcy Lecture (IAH).
-More details will be posted as the speakers are confirmed.
+Confirmed speakers currently include:

 Best Paper Awards and IAH-CNC Tóth Award

 Following on the initiative of GeoVancouver 2016 and GeoOttawa 2017, GeoEdmonton 2018 will again recognize the Best Case Study Papers and the Best Student Papers with awards.
 In 2018, the IAH-CNC will also present their Tóth Award to the best hydrogeology student paper.

 There will be a checkbox on the final paper submission screen to indicate if you would like to be considered for these awards.
 The lead authors of the Best Case Study Paper should come from consulting or industry (not academia).
 The lead author of the Best Student Paper must be a student and must present the paper at the conference to be eligible for this recognition.
 The student will need to send proof of enrolment to the conference organizers at the time of registration.
 Papers submitted for consideration for the Tóth Award must be prepared primarily by a B.Sc., M.Sc. or Ph.D. student at a Canadian university (as first author) and must deal with, as the primary topic, the student’s university thesis or other university work in hydrogeology.

 Numerous Short Courses have been organized and will be offered on Sunday, September 23, 2018.